(Non-)Conserved Currents and Cosmological Correlators: Introduction

 where the scalar vev corresponds to a single-trace marginal operator $\mathcal{O}_\Phi$, dual to the bulk Goldstone mode, that recombines with the current.
 In addition, AdS allows for recombination through mixing with composite operators (multi-trace states), which is the natural AdS counterpart of the mechanism we uncover in de Sitter.
 The crucial difference is that in dS the standard Higgs mechanism seems to be absent: analytic continuation to the sphere, with its finite volume, appears to forbid any local operator from acquiring a vev.
 Thus while both AdS and dS admit multiplet recombination, in AdS it can occur through scalar vevs or mixing with composites, whereas in dS it appears that only the latter is possible.
 Flat space, by contrast, only realises the Higgs mechanism in its standard form.
 Interestingly, all these aspects can still be discussed using the same language of AdS/CFT.

 4pt The rest of the paper is organised as follows: In section \ref{sec::explicit} we explicitly verify the breaking of global symmetries in scalar QED, Yang-Mills theory and Einstein Gravity by calculating the divergence \eqref{div3pt} of the three-point function of the boundary current $J_i$ and stress tensor $T_{ij}$ with shadow operators ${\cal O}_{\Delta_\pm}$ at linear order in the bulk coupling constant.
 This is carried out using the Mellin space representation \cite{Sleight:2019mgd,Sleight:2019hfp,Sleight:2021plv} of (EA)dS boundary correlators, which is reviewed in appendix \ref{app::Mellinspace}.
-In section \ref{subsec::ad} we show how the anomalous dimensions \eqref{anomdim} of boundary currents can be extracted from non-conserved three-point functions \eqref{div3pt}.
+In section \ref{subsec::ad} we extract the corresponding anomalous dimensions \eqref{anomdim} of the boundary currents.
 We conclude in section \ref{sec::discussion} with a discussion on conceptual subtleties, including gauge choice, locality, and gauge invariance.
 Notations and conventions are given in section \ref{subsec::notation and conventions}.